 Let us now discuss the dynamics of this dealer model.

 The mid-price is assumed to follow a 1D random-walk in 'price' space.

-Previously, you learned that a random walk can describe the thermal motion of colloidal particles in a fluid.
-At each step, the colloid experiences some random forces due to the surrounding water molecules.
+Previously, you learned that a random walk can describe the diffusional motion of particles.
+At each step, the drunken man has two options, he can either take a step to the left, or to the right.

 In this case, we can consider the random step to be caused by the influence of the outside world on the dealer.
 Everything he sees and learns can change his opinion of how much he thinks that the stock is worth.